Purush0th/api-gw-setup/README.md

 }'
 ```

-With the above token you can hit the services routed through the API Gateway
+With the above token you can hit the services through the API Gateway

+- Payment Service
 'http://localhost:5000/paymentsvc/payment'
+- Order Service
 'http://localhost:5000/ordersvc/order'

+## Configuration
 For adding more configuration check the config `ocelot.json` in the APIGw project.
 ```javascript
 {